 Crisis respite and residential services can help a person stabilize, resolve problems and connect with possible sources of ongoing support.
 Services that may be provided include physical and psychiatric assessment, daily living skills training, social activities, counseling, treatment planning and connecting to services.
 Crisis residential services can either be an alternative to hospitalization or a step-down setting upon leaving a hospital.

-Crisis respite services are also beneficially because they can provide short-term relief to individuals who are caring for family members who might need more support outside of the home.
+Crisis respite services are also beneficial because they can provide short-term relief to individuals who are caring for family members who might need more support outside of the home.

 There are various models for providing respite care depending on how much support is needed: